Bilal-Ahmed-source/Retail-Project/README.md

 **How the Chatbot Works**:
 ---
-The chatbot listens to what the user asks in normal language, uses GPT-4 to turn that into a SQL command, runs the command on a database, and then shows the results in a clear, easy-to-understand way.
+The chatbot listens to what the user asks in normal language, uses GPT-4 o mini to turn that into a SQL command, runs the command on a database, and then shows the results in a clear, easy-to-understand way.
 All this happens smoothly inside the Streamlit app.

 **Installation**:
 ---